kids playing on floor with adult

 Years 1-3:

-- Taught 64 peers to Stay-Play-Talk and be responsive social partners
+- Taught 64 peers to Stay-Play-Talk and be responsive social partners.

-- Observed marked communication improvements for both autistic children and peer buddies in how often they talked to each other and in reciprocal, back-and-forth interactions during play.
+- Observed marked communication improvements for autistic children and peer buddies in how often they talked to each other and in reciprocal, back-and-forth interactions during play.